tristengrant/suckless/README.md

 # Suckless Software

-## My Desktop Builds

-This are the Suckless software I use with my main Debian desktop.
+This is the Suckless.org software I use for my Linux systems.

-### DWM Patches (in order of patching)
+## DWM Patches (in order of patching)

 1. dwm-attachbelow-6.2.diff
 2. dwm-pertag-20200914-61bb8b2.diff